 What are the potential solutions

 There are many ways of supporting voltage including not only devices such as capacitors, synchronous condensers, statcoms and SVCs, but potentially also demand response and generation solutions.
 Moreover, the issue is complex.
-A portfolio of different assets – at various locations and commissioned at different times – rather than a single asset solution may well be required.
+A portfolio of different assets – at various locations and commissioned at different times – rather than a single asset solution is expected to be required.